DavidRieman/MaKeyMaKey/README.md

 Note: Although I've forked the entire sparkfun MM repository, you are probably only interested in the code in the ["makey_makey" folder](./firmware/Arduino/makey_makey).

+Note: I currently get the impression that MaKey MaKeys at version 1.2 and beyond do not allow for reprogramming features in this fashion; just key mappings through a web UI.
+So if you want to play with these things, you may need to find an older MaKey MaKey, or experiment with one of the other true-Arduino builds available.

 ## Key Combos

 Many times, users [have asked for](http://www.makeymakey.com/forums/index.php?topic=5621.0) a MaKey MaKey solution for triggering multiple keystrokes per input.